teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 In frameworks that do not support ref fields, we have to use an interface and put the `ParserState` on the heap.
 A `ParserStateBox` class is provided for convenience and will be marked as obsolete on .NET 7.0+ to encourage the more efficient alternative.

+> [!NOTE]
+> Later in Farkle 7's development cycle, it was decided to drop support for .NET Standard 2.0.
+This makes the `IParserStateBox` and related types unnecessary, and they were removed from the public API.
+This also means that third-party code cannot create a `ParserInputReader` on frameworks that do not support ref fields, which was deemed acceptable.

 The `Consume` method will update the `TokenStartPosition` and `TotalCharactersConsumed` properties of `ParserState`.
 If the character type is `char` or `byte`, the column will be updated according to any CR or LF characters encountered.
 Otherwise only the row number will be updated.

 ### The parser